Everything

-Everything, every-thing, or every thing, is all that exists; it is an antithesis of nothing, or its complement.
-It is the totality of things relevant to some subject matter.
-The universe is everything that exists theoretically, though a multiverse may exist according to theoretical cosmology predictions.
-It may refer to an anthropocentric worldview, or the sum of human experience, history, and the human condition in general.
-Every object and entity is a part of everything, including all physical bodies and in some cases all abstract objects.
+Everything, every-thing, or every thing, is all that exists.
+As this encompasses the totality of things relevant to some subject matter, it can be understood in many different ways.

+In an anthropocentric worldview, it may be understood as the sum of human experience, history, and the human condition in general, or that of all living beings.
+Other worldviews may view every object and entity as part of everything, including all physical bodies and in some cases all abstract objects.

 To describe or know of everything as a spatial consideration in a local environment, such as the world in which humans mostly live, is possible.
-The detemination of all things in the universe is unknown because of the physics beyond the observed universe and the problem of knowing physics at the range infinite.
-To know universally everything as a temporal and spatial consideration isn't possible because of the unavailabilty of information at a certain time before the beginning of the universe and because of the problem of eternal causality.
+The determination of all things in the universe is unknown because of the physics beyond the observed universe and the problem of knowing physics at the range infinite.
+To know everything universally as a temporal and spatial consideration isn't possible because of the unavailability of information at a certain time before the beginning of the universe and because of the problem of eternal causality.

 Scope

 In ordinary conversation, everything usually refers only to the totality of things relevant to the subject matter.
-When there is no expressed limitation, everything may refer to the universe, or the world.
+When there is no expressed limitation, everything may refer to the universe, or the world or all the things in a room.

 The universe is most commonly defined as everything that physically exists: the entirety of time, all forms of matter, energy and momentum, and the physical laws and constants that govern them.
 However, the term "universe" may be used in slightly different contextual senses, denoting such concepts as the cosmos, the world, or nature.
-According to some speculations, this universe may be one of many disconnected universes, which are collectively denoted as the multiverse.
+According to some speculations, this universe may be one of many disconnected universes collectively denoted as the multiverse.
 In the bubble universe theory, there are an infinite variety of universes, each with different physical constants.
 In the many-worlds hypothesis, new universes are spawned with every quantum measurement.
 By definition, these speculations cannot currently be tested experimentally, yet, if multiple universes do exist, they would still be part of everything.

 Especially in a metaphysical context, World may refer to everything that constitutes reality and the universe: see World (philosophy).
 However, world may only refer to Earth envisioned from an anthropocentric or human worldview, as a place by human beings.